Skip to main content

 Research

-What we're funding and accelerating to build trustworthy AI.
+What we're funding and accelerating to solve alignment.

 What if you could ask an AI to explain what it's actually thinking?
 We developed a technique that lets models describe their own internal processes, and their self-descriptions turned out to be more accurate than the labels humans gave them.